sekalylab/cellranger-atac/README.md

 Finally, a **4.
 Clean up** step will be performed to organize the data into a more useful structure, upload it to a targetted S3 bucket and remove temporary files from the EFS.

 ## Usage
+#### Directory structure
+FASTQ files must be organized in nested subfolders for each sample.
+This is usually how single-cell files are provided by cores.
+The master script will perform a check for this structure and block execution if not set up the right way.

+e.g. :   */mnt/efs/project_directory (or S3 URI)
+				    /Sample1
+					    /Sample1_R1.fastq.gz
+					    /Sample2_R2.fastq.gz
+					    /Sample1_I1.fastq.gz
+					    ...
+				    /Sample2
+					    /Sample2_R1.fastq.gz
+                                            /Sample2_R2.fastq.gz
+                                            /Sample2_I1.fastq.gz

 #### Running the cellranger-atac pipeline
 The pipeline is already located on the EFS (/mnt/efs/pipelines/cellranger-atac/) and does NOT need to be cloned from Github on each use.
 Simply connect to the front-end [instructions here](https://github.com/sekalylab/cellranger-atac/blob/main/running-on-aws.md) and launch the pipeline using the master script.